AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 bin/magento cache:clean config full_page
 ```

-### Testing with the Magento Two-Factor Authentication (2FA) extension
+### Testing with the two-factor authentication (2FA) extension

-If the Magento instance under test has the [Magento Two-Factor Authentication (2FA) extension][] installed and enabled, additional configurations is needed to run MFTF tests.
-Learn more in [Configure MFTF for Magento with Two-Factor Authentication (2FA)](two-factor-authentication.md).
+If the Adobe Commerce or Magento Open Source instance under test has the [two-factor authentication (2FA) extension][] installed and enabled, additional configurations is needed to run test.
+Learn more in [Configure with two-factor authentication (2FA)](two-factor-authentication.md).

 ### Webserver configuration

-MFTF does not support executing CLI commands if your web server points to `<MAGE_ROOT_DIR>/pub` directory as recommended in the [Installation Guide][Installation Guide docroot].
-For MFTF to execute the CLI commands, the web server must point to the Magento root directory.
+The Functional Testing Framework does not support executing CLI commands if your web server points to `<MAGE_ROOT_DIR>/pub` directory as recommended in the [Installation Guide][Installation Guide docroot].
+For the Functional Testing Framework to execute the CLI commands, the web server must point to the Adobe Commerce or Magento Open Source root directory.

 ### Nginx settings